Tiitmouse/Tiitmouse/README.md

 <div class="aboutMe">
 <p>
-I am a Software Engineer in my second year at Algebra University.
+I am a Software Engineer in my third year at Algebra University.
 So far, I have been working in C++, C#, and Java.
 In each, I have completed small projects.
 At the moment, I am working on 4 medium projects, which repositories are listed below.
 I am looking for job or student internships that involve game development, with a primary focus on C++ or C#.
 </p>
 <p align="center">
 <a href="https://www.linkedin.com/in/lorena-kova%C4%8Di%C4%87/"><img title="Linkedin" height="25" src="materials/linkedin.svg"></a>